What Is the Common App FERPA Waiver?

 Please note, however, that you don’t have the right to see the letters before your enrollment.
 So if you’re accepted into the school and you enroll, you could take a look at your letters of recommendation, thanks to FERPA.

-So, are you supposed to waive FERPA?
+So, are you supposed to agree to the FERPA waiver?
 The short answer is probably yes.
 But before you make that decision, let’s take a look at the Common Application FERPA waiver and authorization to understand what it means.

 When you waive your FERPA right to view letters of recommendation for college, you’re basically saying you don’t need to look at this information.
 Ever.